 Another full house for the IPSC TC last weekend.

-There were 7 shooters, 6 guys and one gal, in the class using an interesting mix of pistols, 5 in 9mm Luger.
-1 in .40SW, 1 in .45ACP.
-Guns were 1 Sig226, 3 SW M&P, 1 Sig 1911 & 2 Glocks.
-I know, NO SHADOWS!
-One left hander.
-ONE student currently reloads and, I suspect, the others will follow suit soon to join the legions of those of us who do reload.
-My new trigger pull gauge (available on line from mdgardner.com; come on, you would have been disappointed if I didn’t put that in 🙂 ) opened eyes.
+As usual, a couple currently reload.
+I suspect others will follow suit soon to join the legions of those of us who do reload.
+My new trigger pull gauge opened eyes.
 When they try my Open gun trigger, the concept of GST becomes much more tangible.
 If you don’t know what GST means, not the tax, you will find out in my class.

-Kevin H helped both days with Dean M Sat. and Jim A, Sun.
-Their combined knowledge and team involvement from not only qualifiers but also Provincial and National matches goes a long ways in providing a broad spectrum to the students.
+Robert C and George P helped both days.
+Both have knowledge and team involvement from not only qualifiers but also Provincial and National matches.
+That goes a long ways in providing a broad spectrum to the students.
 I like to have a wider perspective of what IPSC is other than just my take on it.